danielbodnar/awesome-stars/BY-LANG.md

 - [Ephigenia/ikea-availability-checker](https://github.com/Ephigenia/ikea-availability-checker) - Command-Line-Script & Library for checking the availability of specific IKEA products in specific stores and/or countries.
 - [ExplainDev/kmdr-cli](https://github.com/ExplainDev/kmdr-cli) - 🧠 The CLI tool for learning commands from your terminal
 - [acrazing/dpdm](https://github.com/acrazing/dpdm) - Detect circular dependencies in your TypeScript projects.
+- [ArshSSandhu/Nodejs-cli-plugin-system](https://github.com/ArshSSandhu/Nodejs-cli-plugin-system) - This project demonstrates a simple plugin system built with Node.js and TypeScript.
+It features a Command Line Interface (CLI) application that allows users to select and apply various text transforma
 - [hacxy/create-ts-frame](https://github.com/hacxy/create-ts-frame) - This is a scaffolding tool used to quickly create starter project templates with Typescript as the main development language.
 Templates include but are not limited to web applications, mini programs,
 - [fry69/files-to-prompt-ts](https://github.com/fry69/files-to-prompt-ts) - A command-line tool to concatenate files and directories in a structured way to a single prompt for use with large language models and other applications.
 - [KevinArce/bun-cli](https://github.com/KevinArce/bun-cli) - Bun CLI Generator is a command-line tool built in Rust, designed to streamline the process of setting up new Bun projects.
 With a simple command, users can generate a basic Bun project structure, incl